Learning Center

 Topics Covered

-Education is a Civil Right (history of the Disability Rights movement), Section 504 & ADA To Advocate For Student Rights, Child Find, Tests and Measurement, Free and Appropriate Public Education (FAPE), Least Restrictive Environment (LRE), Discipline, Transition, the IEP Process, the IEP Document, Written Communication in Advocacy, Unauthorized Practice of the Law (UPL), Managing the IEP Conversation, Issue Spotting, and Researching Legal Issues.
+Education is a Civil Right (history of the Disability Rights movement), Section 504 & ADA, Child Find, Free and Appropriate Public Education (FAPE), Least Restrictive Environment (LRE), Understanding Evaluations, the IEP Process, Post-Secondary Transition, Discipline, the IEP Document, Written Communication in Advocacy, Unauthorized Practice of the Law (UPL), Issue Spotting, Pre-meeting Preparation, Managing the IEP Conversation, Post-meeting Follow Up, Advocate Ethics, Advocating for Highly Mobile Students (unhoused, military), Advocating for Multilingual Families, Self-Advocacy, and more!
 Click here to review BSEAT's core competencies.

 Class Dates